cityssm/faster-web-projects/README.md

 # FASTER Web Projects

-**A list of the City's several projects related to the FASTER Web fleet management system.**
+**A list of the City's several projects related to the [FASTER Web fleet management system](https://fasterasset.com/products/fleet-management-software/).**

+_All of these projects are completely unofficial and are in no way affiliated with or endorsed by FASTER Asset Solutions or Transit Technologies._

 ## Applications